consensus-shipyard/mir/pkg/blockchain/README.md

 1. Initialize the blockchain by sending the initial state to the BCM in an _InitBlockchain_ event.
 2. When it receives a _PayloadRequest_ event, it must provide a payload for the next block.
-   Even if no payloads are available, a payload must be provided, however, this payload can be empty.
+   Even if no payloads are available, a payload must be provided; however, this payload can be empty.
 3. When it receives a _HeadChange_ event, it must compute the state at the new head of the blockchain.
    This state is then registered with the BCM by sending it a _RegisterCheckpoint_ event.
    A checkpoint is a block stored by the BCM that has a state stored with it.